AbsaOSS/pramen/README.md

   - Use transformers to clean, aggregate and extract features from the raw data  in the metastore.
   - Use sinks to train and deploy models or to send data from the metastore to target systems.

 There are many other data pipeline management tools.
-Why you would want to use SyncWatcher?
+Why you would want to use Pramen?

 * Declarative pipeline definitions
-  - You define dependencies for transformers and SyncWatcher will resolve them for you making sure a transformation runs only when all dependencies are satisfied.
+  - You define dependencies for transformers and Pramen will resolve them for you making sure a transformation runs only when all dependencies are satisfied.
 * Auto-healing as much as possible
   - Keeping pipeline state allows quicker recovery from a faulty source or transformation since the framework will